matanat/dae_counterfactual/README.md

 ## Running on your dataset

+1. Setup the conda environment using the requirements.txt file.
-1. Training the DAE
+2. Training the DAE
     1. Add your dataset to the make_dataset() function in config.py, similar to how we handled our datasets.
 This should include any transformations and specific augmentations.
     2. Create a copy of the training template in templates.py, e.g., copy brats64_autoenc() for 2d input.
 Make sure to update conf.data_name and conf.dataset_img_key.
 For 3d input, updading the underlying model architecture might be required, as we did in retina128_autoenc_130M().
     3. Finally, create a run script, e.g., by copying our run_brats64.py and run it.
 The trained DAE checkpoint would be saved to checkpoints/{conf.name}/
-2. Infer semantic latents, train classifier and create counterfactuals- we will use manipuldate_spider.ipynb as an example.
+3. Infer semantic latents, train classifier and create counterfactuals- we will use manipuldate_spider.ipynb as an example.
     1. Use the trained DAE to encode all the dataset to sematic latents by calling model.encode() (cell "save prepcoessed latents").
     2. Train a binary classifier/regressor of your choice on these latents (cells "Binary classifier" and "Regression on distance from decision boundary").
     3. Create the counterfactuals (cells under "Editing images")